 Distributions to shareholders Income dividends are recorded daily by the fund and are paid monthly.
-Distributions from capital gains, if any, are recorded on the ex-dividend date and paid at least annually.
+Distributions from capital gains, if any, are paid at least annually.
 The amount and character of income and gains to be distributed are determined in accordance with income tax regulations, which may differ from generally accepted accounting principles.
-These differences include temporary and/or permanent differences from a redesignation of taxable income.
+For the reporting period, there were no material temporary or permanent differences.
 Reclassifications are made to the fund's capital accounts to reflect income and gains available for distribution (or available capital loss carryovers) under income tax regulations.
-At the close of the reporting period, the fund reclassified \$67,790 to decrease undistributed net investment income and \$67,790 to decrease accumulated net realized loss.
+At the close of the reporting period, the fund required no such reclassifications.